But They Look So Good!

 The Partnership.
 “The Problem.”
 Partnership for Solutions (2001).
 Found at: www.partnershipforsolutions.org/problem/index.html (accessed September 18, 2006).
 Introduction.

 ABOUT THE INVISIBLE DISABILITIES ASSOCIATION

-The Invisible Disabilities Association (IDA) is a non-profit organization that has been encouraging, educating and connecting people and organizations touched by invisible disabilities around the world since 1997.
+The Invisible Disabilities Association (IDA) is a non-profit organization that has been encouraging, educating and connecting people and organizations touched by invisible disabilities around the globe since 1996.
 IDA provides awareness, articles, pamphlets, booklets, radio interviews, videos, seminars, events, resources, an online social network and much more.
 Visit us at: www.InvisibleDisabilities.org